Stephanehk/stephanehk.github.io/_pages/about.md

 ---
 Hello!

 I am an incoming Ph.D. student at Stanford University and a recipient of the NSF Graduate Research Fellowship.
-Broadly, my research interests center around
+My research interests center around

 (1) building safe AI systems that do what humans actually want.\\
 (2) preventing unsafe decision-making systems from being deployed.